delaneyj/datastar/backends/go/site/static/md/reference/plugins_core.md

 ### RefProcessor

 Takes a `~foo` and converts into a `ctx.refs.foo`.
-This is used to access refs similar to how you would in a Vue or Svlete components.
+This is used to access refs similar to how you would in a Vue or Svelte components.